centau/ecr/docs/api/Observer.md

 - **Details**

-    Any entities encountered with *any* of the excluded components, will not be returned during iteration.
+    Entities with *any* of the excluded components, will not be returned during iteration.

 --------------------------------------------------------------------------------